spookysalsa/medermade.github.io/week-1/10-technical-blog.md

 ## Release 5: Promote

-Now that your awesome blog is done, it's time to share it with your cohort (and the world!) on twitter!
-Make sure to practice your awesome tweeting skills to introduce the topic.
+Now that you are finished, tweet the URL of your blog to your phase 0 cohort mates using  **#DBCgit**.
+This will make finding all of your entries easy to find and review.

-Tweet using the hashtag **#DBCgit** so everyone can find each other's links easily.
+Just put DBCgit in the search bar and voilà!
+All of the blog posts for you to see.